semerdzhiev/tutorials/Visual Studio Code portable/README.md

 This approach has the drawback that every time you download a new version you must also update all shortcuts, the `PATH` variable, etc.

 A possible way to work around those limitations is to create a soft link and make it point to the current version.
 In the example below we have named the soft link `current`.
-You point all shortcuts to the soft link instead of the actual directory, which contains the files.
-You also use that for the `PATH` variable.
-After each update, you alter the soft link to point to the newly-downloaded version.
+Then we'll use the soft link, instead of the actual directory, when adding Visual Studio Code to the `PATH` variable or when creating shortcuts.
+After each update we'll simply alter the soft link to point to the newly-downloaded version.
 As all shortcuts and `PATH` use the soft link, they will not need to be updated manually.
 The directory structure may look like this:

 ```
 C:\